My premium is going up. Why?

 The Plan has proven very effective as various stats and published reports confirm.
 The private auto insurance market in Québec remains competitive, which benefits consumers.

-“Moreover, it is generally accepted that, at any point in time, variances in rates between insurers for the same policyholder profiles point to healthy competition.”1
+“Moreover, it is generally accepted that, at any point in time, variances in rates between insurers for the same policyholder profiles point to healthy competition.

 Such strong competition in the market is not new.
-However, it explains the successive drop in the average auto insurance premium observed during a 10-year period, from 2004 to 2014, from which consumers benefited.
-In 2017, the average premium was $564, comparable to 2007.2
+However, it explains the successive drop in the average auto insurance premium observed during a 10-year period, from 2004 to 2014.
+The average premium has changed little during many years, from which consumers benefited.
+In 2018, the average premium was $595, a price comparable to 2004.3

 The data published annually by Groupement des assureurs automobiles points to the need for higher premiums, as is currently the case.